Citation for this page in APA citation style. Close

 Now what happens if we add a second slit?
 Perhaps we should start by showing what happens if we run the experiment with the first slit open for a time, and then with the second slit open for an equal time.
 In this case, the height of the intensity curve is the sum of the curves for the individual slits.

-Remembering that the double-slit interference appears even if only one photon at a time is incident on the two slits, we have established that the photon interferes with itself.
+Remembering that the double-slit interference appears even if only one particle at a time is incident on the two slits, we see why many say that the particle interferes with itself.
+But it is the wave function alone that is interfering with itself.
+Whichever slit the particle goes through, the interference pattern is what it is because the two slits are open.

-But how do we see the "collapse" of the wave function?
-At the moments just before a photon is detected at the CCD or photographic plate, there is a finite non-zero probability that the photon could be detected anywhere that the modulus (complex conjugate squared) of the probability amplitude wave function has a non-zero value.
+But how do we interpret the notion of the "collapse" of the wave function?
+At the moments just before a particle is detected at the CCD or photographic plate, there is a finite non-zero probability that the photon could be detected anywhere that the modulus (complex conjugate squared) of the probability amplitude wave function has a non-zero value.

-If our experiment were physically very large (and it is indeed large compared to the atomic scale), we can say that the finite probability of detecting (potentially measuring) the photon at position x1 on the screen "collapses" (goes to zero) and reappears as part of the unit probability (certainty) that the photon is at x2, where it is actually measured.
+If our experiment were physically very large (and it is indeed large compared to the atomic scale), we can say that the finite probability of detecting (potentially measuring) the particle at position x1 on the screen "collapses" (goes to zero) and reappears as part of the unit probability (certainty) that the particle is at x2, where it is actually measured.

 Since the collapse to zero of the probability at x1 is instantaneous with the measurement at x2, critics of quantum theory like to say that something traveled faster than the speed of light.
 This is most clear in the nonlocality and entanglement aspects of the Einstein-Podolsky-Rosen experiment.
 But the sum of all the probabilities of measuring anywhere on the screen is not a physical quantity, it is only immaterial information that "collapses" to a point.